 Because we learn in an outdoor classroom without walls, children must be able to stay with the group and follow instructions most of the time.

-Children must show respect towards peers, teachers, nature, and the church property.
+Children must show respect towards peers, teachers, nature, and the farm property.

 Review our Readiness Questionnaire.

 Want to try it out for a day or observe one of our Spring 2021 classes?
 Let us know!

 Financial aid is available and awarded on a yearly basis, based on need.
 Please register for program before applying for financial aid.

 Applications for 2021-22 scholarships are due by March 1, 2021.

 Outdoor Education - We spend all of our class time outdoors, unless there is severe weather.
 This means we get dirty and even play in the rain!
 We love exploring in the woods and around the farm.
 If we do need an indoor space, we have a classroom where we can continue our studies.